Aug 25, 2025 Chinenye Ozowara

 7. Maintain ongoing engagement

-Trust isn't built in single touch points; it's nurtured over time.
+Trust isn't built in a single touchpoint; it's nurtured over time.
 Keep stakeholders informed and involved at each project milestone, not just at launch or decision points.
 Provide continuous opportunities for feedback and course correction based on sentiment tracking or issue logs logged in your SRM system.

 In local government, every project, whether building new infrastructure, updating public policy, or launching a community program, relies on the people it affects.
 Stakeholders include residents, local businesses, advocacy groups, government agencies, and elected officials.

-Establishing positive stakeholder relationships becomes essential because these groups often have diverse and sometimes competing interests.
+Establishing positive stakeholder relationships is essential because these groups often have diverse, sometimes competing interests.
 These relationships are built on trust, open communication, and collaboration, and they can determine whether a project succeeds or stalls under resistance.

 Enhanced buy-in and support

 When stakeholders are meaningfully engaged, they feel a sense of ownership in the project.
 Instead of viewing it as something imposed by local government, they see it as something they helped shape.
 This buy-in reduces friction because community members are less likely to oppose or delay projects when they understand their voices have been heard.
-For example, engaging residents early in urban planning often results in stronger community backing and smoother project approval processes.
+For example, engaging residents early in urban planning often leads to stronger community support and smoother project approval processes.

 Improved decision quality